walmartlabs/concord-website/docs/plugins/ansible.md

 {% endraw %}
 ```

-In this example `myOrg` is the name of the organization which owns the secret,
+In this example `myOrg` is the name of the organization that owns the secret,
 `mySecret` is the name of the retrieved secret and `myPwd` is the password
-which was used to store the secret.
+for accessing the secret.

-Use 'None' to lookup a secret created without password.
+Use `None` to retrieve a secret created without a password:

 ```yaml
 {% raw %}